Interested in Joining SAEM?

 This event is organized every year at the SAEM Annual Meeting.
 It is available to all residents and students at any level of training, and provides trainees with the opportunity to meet with representatives from residency and fellowship programs throughout the country.
 To attend the Resident and Fellowship Fair, please register for the event as part of the SAEM Annual Meeting.

-The Resident Academic Leadership Forum (RALF) at the SAEM Annual Meeting
+The Chief Resident Forum at the SAEM Annual Meeting

 This event organized every year at the SAEM Annual Meeting.
 This program is intended for resident leaders in Academic Emergency Medicine, including emerging junior leaders, chief residents, and those interested in leadership in EMS/HEMS, EM research, EM education, and EM administration.
-The RALF is designed to enable the emerging junior EM leadership in our field to engage with the established senior leadership.
+The Chief Resident Forum is designed to enable the emerging junior EM leadership in our field to engage with the established senior leadership.
 Residents attending this event will have the opportunity to discuss a roadmap to leadership in EM, develop leadership and communication skills; and learn to overcome leadership challenges while maintaining wellness.
-To attend the RALF as a resident leader, please register for the event as part of the SAEM Annual Meeting.
-To assist in the planning and organization of the RALF, please contact the SAEM Program Committee.
+To attend the Chief Resident Forum as a resident leader, please register for the event as part of the SAEM Annual Meeting.
+To assist in the planning and organization of the Chief Resident Forum, please contact the SAEM Program Committee.

 Resident Authors for the SAEM PULSE, the SAEM Newsletter